jdillard/personal-site/_posts/2018-08-25-documentation-internationalization-using-sphinx-and-zanata.md

 had great results using [Zanata](http://zanata.org/), a separate open source project that facilitates community driven translation.

+{: {{site.data.css.warning-box}} }
+> **Note:** RedHat has choosen to step away from Zanata and the last time I checked no one has stepped forward to carry the project forward.
+Reguardless of the tool used, these concepts are still applicable.

 Reguardless of how the generated files are translated though, the process should end up being pretty similar: